RFLATUL/BroCode/README.md

 Our goal was to use the camera effectively while keeping the sensor system as simple as possible.

-The final parking approach combines:
+The current parking development approach combines:

 -   Camera detection
 -   IMU orientation
 -   IR feedback
 -   Controlled steering

-The general sequence is:
+The intended sequence is:

 ``` text
 Three Laps Complete